jus-ty/s3-static-website-hosting/README.md

 - Record type: A record (Routes to an IPv4 address and some AWS resources
 - Alias: True
 - Route traffic to: Alias to S3 website endpoint > Select your region > Select your S3 endpoint (If none appears, type: s3-website-<<REGION_NAME>>.amazonaws.com)
-- Routing policy: Whatever you desire (If you don't know which one to pick, select 'Simple routing')
+- Routing policy: Simple routing
 - Evaluate target health: No

 (4) Create the record with the following setup (sub domain):